Technical Design – Manufacturing

 - has knowledge of common manufacturing methods, tolerancing, and technical standards for components, including welding, fasteners, and sheet metal processing.

-- can assess their own work in relation to common standards and quality requirements in design work and technical documentation.
+- can assess their own work against relevant standards, guidelines, regulations and quality requirements in CAD, design work and technical documentation.

 - is familiar with the history, traditions, and role of CAD in mechanical engineering.